pretix/pretix-docs/docs/topics/vouchers.md

 ![Page titled Create multiple vouchers, showing options for sending out emails.](../assets/screens/vouchers/send-emails.png)

 There are two methods for specifying the recipients:
-The more basic method is providing a list of email addresses separated by line breaks in the "Recipients" field.
+The more basic method is to enter a list of email addresses separated by line breaks in the "Recipients" field.
 When using this method, the number of email addresses (and thus, lines) must be the same as the number of voucher codes generated.
 If you enter the same email address more than once, then multiple emails will be sent to that address, each one containing a different voucher code.